-The results and discussion include the result of the Cheshire, the Derbyshire and the Dunfermline building societies with effect from the date of completion of the acquisitions, December 1, 2008, December 15, 2008 and March 30, 2009, respectively.
-Results relating to the Portman Building Society were included with effect from the date of completion of the Portman Building Society merger, August 28, 2007.
+The results and discussion includes the results of the Derbyshire, the Cheshire and the Dunfermline building societies with effect from the date of completion of the acquisitions, December 1, 2008, December 15, 2008 and March 30, 2009, respectively.
+Results relating to the Portman Building Society were included with effect from the date of completion of the Portman merger, August 28, 2007.